aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 You can also export headings in the output PDF, using the [HeadingsOutlineLevels](https://apireference.aspose.com/net/words/aspose.words.saving/outlineoptions/properties/headingsoutlinelevels) property.
 This property specifies how many levels of headings are included in the document outline.

-The code example below shows how to export headings with three levels:
+The code example below demonstrates how to export headings with three levels:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Rendering-Printing-WorkingWithPdfSaveOptions-SaveToPdfWithOutline.cs" >}}